-Suitable sites for a peeler pole regime are best if flat to easy slopes that are able to be harvested with smaller feller bunchers that can fell, delimb, debark and cut to length.
-Sites need good road access and to be located within an economic transport distances to a peeling plant and from there on to markets (or back to the grower).
+Suitable sites for a peeler pole regime are ideally flat to easy slopes that can be harvested mechanically, e.g. with smaller feller bunchers that can fell, delimb, debark and cut to length.
+Plantations need good road access and to be located within economic transport distance to a peeling plant and from there on to markets (or back to the grower).